core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 | 33000-64998 | Expert Review | Review procedure described in {{&SELF}}, {{checks}}. |
 | 64999 | - | Reserved for Documentation |
 | 65000-65535 | Experimental Use | No operational use |
-{: #tbl-new-cf-proc title="Updated CoAP Content-Formats Registration Procedures"}
+{: #tbl-new-cf-proc title="CoAP Content-Formats: Registration Procedures"}

 Because the namespace of single-byte identifiers is so small, the IANA policy for additions in the range 0-255 inclusive to the registry is "Expert Review" as described in {{Section 4.5 of -iana-cons}}.
+For the handling of temporary allocations within the 0-255 range see also {{expert-review-7120-exemptions}}.

 The 256-9999 range has registration procedures requiring "IETF Review with Expert Review" or "IESG Approval with Expert Review."
 In particular: